fenago/kubernetes-course/md/Lab_10.md

     Note

-    We will use the `configmap-test` namespace for all the exercises in this chapter unless mentioned otherwise.
+    We will use the `configmap-test` namespace for all the exercises in this lab unless mentioned otherwise.

 2. First, let\'s create a ConfigMap that contains a single name-value pair.
 Use the command shown here: